cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/Multi-Chassis_Link_Aggregation_-_MLAG.md

 ## LACP and Dual-Connectedness

-<span id="src-8362677_indexterm-1379CDCA9217EBB4CBF87AEAF239CD74">For
-MLAG to operate correctly, the peer switches must know which links are
-</span>*dual-connected* or are connected to the same host or switch.
-To
-do this, specify a `clag-id` for every dual-connected bond on each peer switch; the `clag-id` must be the same for the corresponding bonds on both peer switches.
+For MLAG to operate correctly, the peer switches must know which links are *dual-connected* or are connected to the same host or switch.
+To do this, specify a `clag-id` for every dual-connected bond on each peer switch; the `clag-id` must be the same for the corresponding bonds on both peer switches.
 Typically, [Link Aggregation Control Protocol (LACP)](http://en.wikipedia.org/wiki/Link_Aggregation_Control_Protocol#Link_Aggregation_Control_Protocol),